-“The kids had the week off from school — it’s closed due to the new flu again — and have been cooped up in the house by the cold weather.
+Alex groaned.
+“The kids had the day off from school — some kid in their class got the new flu — and they have been cooped up in the house by the cold weather.”

-“I had a long day that ended at Jim’s studio.
-Then I came home and accidentally tossed the mail in the garbage.
+She turned to Kochanski.
+“I had to go to Jim’s studio.
+Then I came home and accidentally tossed the mail into the garbage.
 Don’t worry, Alex, I took it back out — all junk except the bills.

-“When I went upstairs to change, the bed was still unmade.
+“Then I went upstairs to change.
+OK, the bed was still unmade.
 It was so inviting.

 She awoke when she heard Marcella and Sarah clash in the living room, battling voices getting louder and higher.
 Furious, she ran down the steps.

-“Sarah’s my wild child.
+Alex straightened his back.”Sarah’s my wild child.
 I like her that way.
-But I sure hope Marcella doesn’t quit,” Alex said.
+But, yeah, I hope Marcella doesn’t quit.”

-He looked at Callie as if expecting her to make sure.
+He turned to Callie as if expecting her to make sure.